rsms/peertalk/README.md

 PeerTalk is a iOS and OS X Cocoa library for communicating over USB and TCP.

+> Note: Several people have reported that Apple doesn't officially support the technology on which PeerTalk is built, when submitting apps using PeerTalk to the App Store.
+Be adviced that the capacity you might want to use this will be limited to corporate "internal app stores" and individual developers, rather than a public audience.
+(It's a shame that Apple has dropped support for any wired communication starting with the iPhone 5.)

 #### Highlights

 1. Provides you with USB device attach/detach events and attached device's info